Video Walls in the Conference Room Setting

 and the rear projection cube.
 With the advent of newer technologies

-LCD display units have decreased in price drastically, however it is quite difficult to make a
+entering the market everyday, even the cost of LCD display units have decreased in price drastically, however it is quite difficult to make a LCD display

 wall mainly due to the fact that it is incredibly difficult to align